guleyc/guley-com-au/_posts/2023-08-23-solar-power-plants.md

   * Yf​ (Final Yield) is the total AC energy delivered by the plant (in kWh) over a period, divided by the plant's rated DC power capacity at STC (Pnom​).
 It represents the number of hours the plant would need to operate at its peak rated power to generate the actual energy output.
   * Yr​ (Reference Yield) is the total in-plane solar irradiation received by the panels (in kWh/m²) over the same period, divided by the reference irradiance of 1000 W/m².
 It represents the number of peak sun hours available to the plant.

-  For example, consider a 10 kWp system that receives 1,800 kWh/m² of irradiation in a year and produces 14,400 kWh of AC energy.53
+  For example, consider a 10 kWp system that receives 1,800 kWh/m² of irradiation in a year and produces 14,400 kWh of AC energy.

   * Theoretical DC Energy at STC \= 1800 kWh/m²×1000 W/m²1 kW/m²​×10 kWp=18,000 kWh
   * PR \= Actual AC Energy / Theoretical DC Energy \= 14,400 kWh/18,000 kWh=0.80, or 80%.